Amway India Launches Nutrilite Vitamin D Plus Boron - The Tribune

 Each tablet delivers

-- Vitamin D3 (15 mg / 600 IU), provides 100% of the RDA which helps in efficient calcium absorption in the body and supports bone density.
+• Vitamin D3 (15 μg / 600 IU), provides 100% of the RDA which helps in efficient calcium absorption in the body and supports bone density.

-- Vitamin K2 (20 mg) along with Vitamin D is necessary in calcium management.
+• Vitamin K2 (20 μg) along with Vitamin D is necessary in calcium management.

 Nutrilite Vitamin D plus Boron will be available exclusively through Distributors/ Amway Business Owners and on www.amway.in.